dacadeorg/tutorials/ICP/typescript-smart-contract-101/content/typescript-smart-contract-101.md

 - "canisters": The parent property for defining our canister, `message_board` in this case.
 - "message_board": The name of our canister, used for interacting with it.
 - "type": Describes the framework/language that is used in this canister.
-It can be Rust, Motoko, or custom (for Azle).
+It can be Rust, Motoko, or Azle since `Azle v0.24.0`.
-- "build": Instructs DFX to use the Azle CLI to build the `message_board` canister.
 - "candid": Points DFX to our Candid file (`src/index.did`), an interface description language (IDL) used by Internet Computer.
-- "wasm": Directs DFX to our compiled WebAssembly (WASM) file (`.azle/message_board/message_board.wasm.gz`), a fast, efficient, and secure binary instruction format.
-- "gzip": Indicates that the WASM file should be compressed using gzip.
-- "metadata": Contains additional information about the canister, such as its Candid service and the name of the CDK (Canister Development Kit) used.
-This information is used by DFX to interact with the canister.

 **3. Package.json File**: The `package.json` file in the root directory manages the project's metadata and dependencies.